-- Perhaps the most worrisome problems associated with rising temperatures and sea levels are from large-scale migrations of people both inside nations and across existing national borders. - Climate change effects will aggravate existing international crises and problems.
+- Perhaps the most worrisome problems associated with rising temperatures and sea levels are from large-scale migrations of people - both inside nations and across existing national borders. - Climate change effects will aggravate existing international crises and problems.

 The United States-based Council for Foreign Relations (2008) stated: "unchecked climate change is poised to have wide-ranging and potentially disastrous effects over time on human welfare, sensitive ecosystems, and international security."
 The CNA (2007) concluded that "projected climate change poses a serious threat to America's national security" and that "climate change acts as a threat multiplier for instability in some of the most volatile regions of the world" (underlining added).
 In this regard, they noted that climate change has the potential to result in multiple chronic conditions, occurring globally within the same time frame.
 Food production, health, water and weakened and failing governments were highlighted.
 For states where ecosystems or sectors of society are already fragile, the additional imposition of a changing climate may overload those systems perhaps beyond their breaking thresholds leading to failed states.
-A US National
+A US National Security Study concluded that "America is now threatened less by conquering states than we are by failing ones" where a "failed state" is one whose central government is so weak or ineffective that it has little practical control over much of its territory (Chomsky, 2006).
+The Policy and Fund for Peace (2009) each year produce a failed states index.
+In commenting on the list, Faris24 stated: "if you think these failed states look bad now, wait until the climate changes."
+The sense of climate change as a "threat multiplier" and the concern for failed and fragile states appear often in security analyses (McBean, Chapter 6).
+Climate security can serve as an integrative concept which links local/people (human security), national (national security) and global (international security) levels and brings together mitigation and adaptation as both are essential to security from climate risks (Barnett, 2003).

-16 Climate Change and International Security, Paper from the High Representative and the European Commission to the European Council.
-Paper S113/08, 14 March 2008
+^{23.} Climate Change and International Security, Paper from the High Representative and the European Commission to the European Council.
+Paper \$113/08, 14 March 2008.